Waterfront Workers History Project

 Harry Bridges

-Founder and leader of the ILWU, Harry Bridges was one of the outstanding labor leaders of the 20th Century.
-In this 1986 speech, he helps Local 23 commemorate the 100th anniversary of longshore unionism in Tacoma.
+Founder and ILWU president Harry Bridges was one of the outstanding labor leaders of the 20th Century.
+Here are two Bridges videos:, a 1950 newsreel press conference and his 1986 Local 23 speech commemorating the 100th anniversary of longshore unionism in Tacoma.

 Writer, activist, wife of Harry Bridges, Noriko Sawada Bridges (Nikki)grew up in California, spent three years in a concentration camp during World War II, and was active in labor and civil rights before meeting Bridges in 1958.
 For the next thirty years, both Nikki and Harry committed themselves to the labor movement, civil rights, and economic justice.